Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Literature Review

 Significant efforts have been made in the literature to develop design (optimization) methods for determining optimal satellite constellation configurations.
-However, to the best of the authors’ knowledge, existing approaches remain highly problem-specific.
+However, to the best of the authors’ knowledge, existing approaches remain highly problem-specific and lack coherence.
 Most studies focus on a particular coverage-related figure of merit, leading to differing fundamental assumptions, modeling strategies, and solution techniques.
 This fragmentation highlights a critical gap in the literature and serves as the primary motivation for this work.
-In this paper, we propose a unified MILP framework that presents formulations we believe are both practically critical and sufficiently distinct to warrant recognition as a unique formulation in their most basic form, as evidenced by existing literature.
-The goal is for the proposed framework to provide users with a go-to reference for easy implementation via commercial off-the-shelf solvers (\textit{e.g.}, CPLEX and Gurobi Optimizer), while offering a desirable property (\textit{i.e.}, certificate of optimality).
+In this paper, we propose a collection of MILP formulations that we believe are both practically critical and sufficiently distinct to warrant recognition as a unique formulation in their most basic form, as evidenced by the existing literature.
+The goal of the proposed collection is to provide users with a go-to reference for easy implementation via commercial off-the-shelf solvers, while offering a desirable property (\textit{i.e.}, certificate of optimality).